 Yes, we have a host of board games and DVDs to check-out.
 As long as you are a resident and have a valid student ID you can get them from our office.
-Movies require a $5 refundable deposit, which you get back once you return the movie on time and in working condition.
-Should you lose the movie or damage it you will be charged $20.
 For a list of current movies, stop by our front desk.

 I have a great idea for an activity.
 Who should I talk to?

-We always welcome you ideas and would love to work with you to make come to life.
+We always welcome your ideas and would love to work with you to make come to life.
 Talk to your RSL and just let them know about the great idea you have.

 Are there any things to do off campus, close by?
 Where is the nearest mall?

-Casa Grande has a new mall (located just off of I-10, exit 194 on Florence Blvd) that offers stores such as Target, Old Navy, Marshall's, Red Brick Pizza, movie theater, Olive Garden, etc. Down the road you can find Wal-Mart, Wallgreens and a CVS pharmacy, local restaurants and sports bars, a bowling alley, paint ball field, etc. Eloy is fairly close by and if you're really interested in an adrenaline filling experience they have a skydiving facility.
+Casa Grande has a Promenade mall http://www.promenadeatcasagrande.com/mall (located just off of I-10, exit 194 on Florence Blvd) that offers stores such as Ross, Kohl’s, JC Penney, Famous Footwear, Payless, Marshall's, Rubio’s, In and Out Burger, Sam’s Club, Harkins movie theater, etc. Down the road you can find Wal-Mart, Walgreens and a CVS pharmacy, local restaurants and sports bars, a bowling alley, paint ball field, etc. Eloy is fairly close by and if you're really interested in an adrenaline filling experience they have a skydiving facility.
 If you are looking for more metropolitan things to do, Phoenix is about a 45-minute drive north from us and Tucson is about an hour away.